wavemotion-dave/A8DS/readme.md

 A8DS
 --------------------------------------------------------------------------------
 A8DS is an Atari 8-bit computer emulator.
-Specifically, it's designed around the XE gaming system which is the 8-bit console version of Atari's venerable computer line.
-The stock XEGS had 64KB of RAM and was generally not upgradable unless you really knew the insides of the machine... but thanks to emulation, the XEGS-DS comes equipped with 128KB of RAM which will run the larger programs.
-This is, essentially, the same as a 130XE machine.
-XEGS-DS goes beyond the normal XL/XE 128K machine and provides two alternative
+Specifically, it's around the 800XL / 130XE systems and various hardware extensions to increase the memory.
+The stock 800XL had 64KB of RAM and was generall.
+The default configuration is an XL/XE machine with 128KB of RAM which will run most of the 8-bit library.
+A8 goes beyond the normal XL/XE 128K machine and provides three alternative
-configurations: the XE 320K (RAMBO) and 1088K for a few large games and demos and an older Atari 800 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
-As such, it's really grown to be more capable than a stock XEGS machine but the purpose of this emulator is to allow someone to play nearly the entire 8-bit line up of games on their Nitendo DS/DSi handhelds.
+configurations: the 320K (RAMBO) and 1088K for a few large games and demos plus an Atari 800 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
+As such, it's really grown to be a full-featured 8-bit emulator to run nearly the entire 8-bit line up of games on their Nitendo DS/DSi handhelds.

 The emulator comes "equipped" with the ability to run executable images or disk images which are the two most popular types.
-It does not support cart types (despite the cart slot as the on-screen mechanism for choosing a game!).
+It does not support cart types yet.
 Virtually everything that can be run on an 8-bit system has been converted into an Executable image (.xex) or a Disk image (.atr) and, unlike cart ROM images, there is no complicated setup to pick the right banking setup.